GeneralApril 2, 2026· 11 min read· By Salman Ahmed

 Flat RateApproximate Reducing Balance Rate

 Always compare loans using the reducing balance rate or APR (Annual Percentage Rate).
+If you're weighing multiple offers, our Loan Calculator gives you a clean side-by-side of effective cost.

 How Banks Calculate Your Home Loan EMI